j2969719/doublecmd-plugins/plugins.md

 The last modified time is today (not last twenty-four hours), boolean.

 - [msgfulltextwdx.lua](plugins/wdx/scripts/msgfulltextwdx.lua) *(cross platform)*<br>
 Returns full text of saved email messages.
 For Find files with plugins only!
-See details in the beginning of `msgfulltextwdx.lua`.
+See details in the beginning of script.

 - [msginfowdx.lua](plugins/wdx/scripts/msginfowdx.lua) *(cross platform)*<br>
 Getting info from headers of saved email messages.
 Supported formats: *.eml, *.msg and MH mailfile format (Sylpheed and other).